OpenManufacturingPlatform/openmanufacturingplatform.github.io/sds_blog_python_SDK_Aspect_Model.md

 However, one of the main reasons Python is so prevalent in manufacturing is its ability to integrate easily with other systems and technologies.
 This allows aspect meta-models developed in Python to be easily integrated into existing manufacturing processes and systems, making it a valuable tool for optimizing and improving manufacturing operations.

-Python’s versatility, user-friendliness, extensive libraries and frameworks, open-source nature, and ability to easily integrate with other systems make it a natural language choice for the OMP SDS Working Group’s library of developer tools.
+Python's versatility, user-friendliness, extensive libraries and frameworks, open-source nature, and ability to easily integrate with other systems make it a natural language choice for the OMP SDS Working Group's library of developer tools.

 ### Where to Access the Python SDK Aspect Model Loader
 Developers can find the Python SDK Aspect Model Loader at https://github.com/OpenManufacturingPlatform/sds-sdk-py-aspect-model-loader/releases.